chojs23/lazyagent/README.md

 - `enter`, `space` select the current item
 - `/` opens search
 - `t`, `shift+t` cycles event type filters
+- `b` opens the token/tool usage overlay for the selected session
 - `a` clears the current agent filter when the agent pane is focused
 - `d` deletes the selected project or session from the projects pane
 - `D` clears events for the selected session tree